erling6232/imagedata/docs/Introduction.rst

 * file:///zipfile.zip/time : Access a folder in a local zip file
 * dicom://server:104/AETITLE : Access a DICOM server on port 104 with given application entity title.

-The plugin architecture is depicted in the Figure :numref:`plugin_architecture_figure`:
+The plugin architecture is depicted in :numref:`plugin_architecture_figure`:

 .. figure:: Plugin_Architecture.png